InteractiveAdvertisingBureau/ads-cert-openrtb3-verifier/openrtb-ads-cert-verification/README.md

 Both the default cache builders have default values set for fields.
 So it is not necessary to set the values.
 For example, you can write ``` DefaultGuavaCacheBuilder.newBuilder().build() ``` and it will return a cache created with parameters set to default values.

 Finally, a support has been provided to check message expiry.
+The timestamp in ORTB is assumed to be the time elapsed since UTC epoch.
 If the difference between timestamp in the ORTB request and current system timestamp exceeds by a pre-defined margin, the service can fail the verification.
 ```
 new VerificationService(100, 2000l).verifyRequest(OpenRTB openRTB, Boolean debug, PublicKey publicKey,  sboolean checkMessageExpiry
 ```